MeteorYee/Clustering-for-Sina-news/README.md

 * _**Report(self):**_<br>
 report the result, see file: _report-K10_
 * _**Evaluate(self, func)**_<br>
-evaluate the result based on the given function
+evaluate the result based on the given function, see file: _evaluation-K10_

 ### Vector-Based (with Ball Tree)
 class **BTKmeansCluster**:<br>
 * _**init(self, Kvalue, path, node=10, func)**_<br>
 KValue: K value of K-means, path: the corpus path, node: the minimum number of points in leaf node, func: the distance-calculating function
 * _**Train(self, it_num=5, balltree=False)**_<br>
-it_num: iteration number, balltree: whether use ball tree
+it_num: iteration number, balltree = True/False: to use ball tree or not
 * _**Report(self):**_<br>
 report the result, see file: _BTreport-K10_